 The Cost of Birth Control in Ontario: Does OHIP Cover It?

-First and foremost you should talk to your family doctor to discuss which type of birth control is right for you.
-There are hormonal adn non-hormonal options and some that are more effective than others.
-Also remember that no birth control is 100% effective.
+First and foremost, talk to your family doctor and discuss which type of birth control is right for you.
+There are hormonal and non-hormonal options, as well as methods that are more effective than others.
+Keep in mind that no birth control is 100% effective.

-- combination birth control pills: contain both estrogen and progestin
+- Combination birth control pills: contains both estrogen and progestin

-From those two types it can be broken further down.
+Those two types are able to be broken down as well.
 Talk to your healthcare provider for more details.

 Intrauterine Device (IUD)

 The Intrauterine Device (IUD) is a type of birth control that is inserted into the uterus to prevent pregnancy.
 The device is a small, T-shaped plastic or copper device that can be left in place for up to 3 to 12 years depending on the type used.
 The IUD works by preventing fertilization and implantation of eggs in the uterus.
-However, the device can cause side effects such as cramping, bleeding, pain, and discomfort, especially during the first few weeks following insertion.
-It is recommended that anyone considering using an IUD should consult with a healthcare provider to discuss the pros and cons of this method of birth control.
+However, the device has side effects such as cramping, bleeding, pain, and discomfort, especially during the first few weeks following insertion.
+It is recommended that anyone considering using an IUD consult with a healthcare provider to discuss the pros and cons of this birth control method.

 Patch

 A contraceptive patch is a form of birth control that utilizes a hormonal patch placed on the skin weekly.
 It contains synthetic estrogen and progesterone, which are absorbed through the skin and work to prevent pregnancy.
 The patch must be applied to a clean, dry, and hairless area of skin on the abdomen, buttock, upper arm, or torso.
 It is important to change the patch every week on the same day to maintain its effectiveness.
 Benefits include shorter, lighter periods and reduced cramping.
-However, it is not recommended for everyone and may cause side effects such as headaches, nausea, weight gain, and mood changes.
-It is important to discuss the use of the contraceptive patch with a healthcare provider to determine if it is suitable for individual needs.
+However, it is not recommended for everyone.
+Its side effects include headaches, nausea, weight gain, and mood changes.
+Discuss the use of the contraceptive patch with a healthcare provider to determine if it is suitable for you.

 Ring

-The contraceptive ring is a type of hormonal birth control that is a flexible, plastic ring that contains synthetic estrogen and progesterone, which are slowly released over time.
-The ring is typically inserted into the vagina and left in place for three weeks, before being removed for a week during which menstruation occurs.
+The contraceptive ring is a type of hormonal birth control that is a flexible, plastic ring containing synthetic estrogen and progesterone slowly released over time.
+The ring is inserted into the vagina and left in place for three weeks.
+It’s removed for the week in which menstruation occurs.
 The ring prevents ovulation and thickens cervical mucus to block sperm from reaching the eggs.
-The contraceptive ring can also have non-contraceptive benefits such as a reduction in menstrual cramps and a lighter menstrual flow.
-However, the use of the contraceptive ring may also cause side effects such as headaches, nausea, breast tenderness, and mood changes.
-It is important to discuss the use of the contraceptive ring with a healthcare provider to determine if it is suitable for individual needs.
+The contraceptive ring also has non-contraceptive benefits such as less menstrual cramps and a lighter menstrual flow.
+However, the contraceptive ring has side effects such as headaches, nausea, breast tenderness, and mood changes.
+Discuss the use of the contraceptive ring with a healthcare provider to determine if it is suitable for your individual needs.

 Condoms

 Condoms are a popular and widely used form of contraception and protection against sexually transmitted infections (STIs).
 Made from latex, polyurethane, or other materials, condoms are designed to be worn over the penis during sexual intercourse.
 The use of condoms helps prevent unwanted pregnancy and lower the risk of STIs, including HIV.
 Additionally, condoms are easy to find, inexpensive, and do not require a prescription.
-However, it is important to note that condoms are not 100% effective and can break or slip off, which is why it is often recommended to use them in combination with another form of contraception.
+However, condoms are not 100% effective and are susceptible break or slip off, which is why it is recommended to use them in combination with other forms of contraception.
 It is also important to choose the right size and be careful when using them to ensure maximum effectiveness.

 The cost of birth control in Canada is dependent on the type of birth control.
 For example:

-The cost of different contraceptive methods can vary widely depending on the type of method and a person’s insurance coverage.
-In general, long-acting reversible contraceptives (LARCs) such as intrauterine devices (IUDs) and implants tend to be more expensive upfront but are cost-effective in the long run as they can last for several years.
-The costs of LARCs can range from a few hundred to a few thousand dollars.
-Birth control pills, on the other hand, are usually relatively inexpensive but require a monthly prescription refill, which can add up over time.
-Other forms of contraception, such as condoms and diaphragms, are typically affordable and do not require a prescription.
+The cost of different contraceptive methods vary widely depending on the type of method and a person’s insurance coverage.
+In general, long-acting reversible contraceptives (LARCs) such as intrauterine devices (IUDs) and implants tend to be more expensive upfront but are cost-effective in the long run due to their lifespan.
+The costs of LARCs range from a few hundred to a few thousand dollars.
+Birth control pills are usually relatively inexpensive but require a monthly prescription refill, which adds up over time.
+Other forms of contraception, such as condoms and diaphragms, are affordable and do not require a prescription.

 25 years and older

-If you are 25 or older then there may be coverage if you are considered “low-income” and qualify for a specialty drug program.
-Besides that you will need to have private insurance or pay for your birth control out of pocket.
+If you are 25 or older, OHIP does not cover birth control methods.
+You can potentially access more coverage if you are considered “low-income” and qualify for a specialty drug program.
+Besides that, you will need to have private insurance or pay for your birth control out of pocket.

 If you are 24 or younger

-If you are 24 or younger then some birth control is covered for you.
-You would be covered under the OHIP+ program.
+If you are 24 or younger then some birth control methods are covered for you under the OHIP+ program.

-The OHIP+ program in the province of Ontario, Canada is an extension to the OHIP that was introduced in January 2018.
+The OHIP+ program in the province of Ontario, Canada is an extension of the OHIP that was introduced in January 2018.
 This program provides free coverage of more than 5000 drug products for anyone age 24 of younger who is not covered by a private plan.
-The birth control that will be covered by this program are pills, IUDs, and injectables.
+The birth control covered by this program are pills, IUDs, and injectables.

 To search for a specific drug use this tool: Check Medication Coverage